Pix4DInterviews/.github/profile/README.md

 We use [GitHub Classroom](https://classroom.github.com) to manage the home assignment you will have access to.

-Please reach our to your hiring manager at Pix4D if you have any more questions.
+Please reach out to your hiring manager at Pix4D if you have any questions.